5 March, 2019

 What is Broadway and what components it gives us?

-There are 2 libraries which give full support for CQRS/ES in PHP: Broadway and Prooph.
+There are 2 libraries which give full support for using CQRS/Event Sourcing in PHP: Broadway and Prooph.
 Taking into consideration the fact that some components developed by Prooph will soon be cancelled (you can read more about it here) – there will be Broadway only.

 But what is Broadway?